 To receive new editions of the newsletter via e-mail, become a MVFHC member.

-MVFHC files lawsuit alleging disability bias at Carillon House condominiums
+Lawsuit alleging disability bias at Carillon House settled

-June 19, 2020 — The Miami Valley Fair Housing Center (MVFHC) has filed a federal lawsuit alleging that The Carillon House Association, Inc. — which owns and operates The Carillon House, a high-rise residential community of condominiums located at 2230 S. Patterson Blvd., Dayton OH, 45409 — published and distributed notices and statements indicating a limitation and discrimination based on disability.
-The lawsuit, filed June 19, 2020, alleges violations of the federal Fair Housing Act.
+September 2, 2020 — The Miami Valley Fair Housing Center (MVFHC) has settled a federal lawsuit alleging that The Carillon House Association, Inc. — which owns and operates The Carillon House, a high-rise residential community of condominiums located at 2230 S. Patterson Blvd., Dayton OH, 45409 — published and distributed notices and statements indicating a limitation and discrimination based on disability.

 Miami Valley Fair Housing Center supports BLACK LIVES MATTER